Carrooi/Node-Simq/README.md

 Now you can use `require('jquery')`.

+## Node core modules

+If you are about to use some core module from node, simq will show you this information with list of these core modules.

 ## Run automatically

 It would be great if some modules can be started automatically after script is loaded to the page.
 You can got for example